open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 **Returns:** ExportResult:

-ExportResult is one of:
+The return of Export() is implementation specific.
+In what is idiomatic for the language the Exporter must send an `ExportResult` to the Processor.
+`ExportResult` has values of either `Success` or `Failure`:

-* `Success` - The batch has been successfully passed to the Exporter.
+* `Success` - The batch has been successfully exported.
+  For protocol exporters this typically means that the data is sent over the wire and delivered to the destination server.
-* `Failure` - The Exporter failed to accept the batch.
+* `Failure` - exporting failed.
 The batch must be dropped.
 For example, this can happen when the batch contains bad data and cannot be serialized.

-Note: this result may be returned via an async mechanism or a callback, if that is idiomatic for the language implementation.
+For example, in Java the return of Export() would be a Future which when completed returns the `ExportResult` object.
+While in Erlang the Exporter sends a message to the Processor with the `ExportResult` for a particular batch of spans.

 #### `Shutdown()`